 So, we end up throwing in the towel altogether and doing nothing about our money.

-Improving your finances greatly improves your happiness (no more money worries) so it is really important to work the financial stuff out.
+When it comes to managing money, success is about improving your finances to improve your happiness (no more money worries).
+So it is really important to work the financial stuff out.

 There are scores of studies telling us how better financial decisions lead to positive behavioral and life changes.